-Customer satisfaction is an important outcome of career guidance.
+Customer satisfaction remains an important outcome of career guidance.
 Public services have a duty to attend to their customers and to ensure that they are happy with the services they receive.
 Measuring customer satisfaction offers one way to do this.
 Customer satisfaction research has emerged from the fields of healthcare and business over the last 30 years (Noble, 2010).
 It has included measurement and investigation of perceived performance, customer expectations, service quality, delivery, and the gaps and relationships between these concepts.

-This paper reports on the findings from a review of the literature relating to customer satisfaction with career guidance services.
-It forms part of a series of papers produced to inform development of a Best Practice Programme for the National Careers Service in England.
-At the time of the research, the service had recently undergone a shift to an outcome-based funding model.
-The three new outcome measures for the service are: customer satisfaction, career management and progression to jobs and learning.
-The results will therefore be of relevance to policy makers, service managers and practitioners as they work towards the achievement of customer satisfaction in the delivery of the service.
-However, as this is the first attempt to review the literature on customer satisfaction with career guidance in a systematic way, it is hoped that it also includes a number of findings that may have wider applicability.
+This paper updates the findings from a 2014/2015 review of the literature relating to customer satisfaction with career guidance services.
+It forms part of a series of papers initially produced to inform development of a Best Practice Programme for the National Careers Service in England and which now underpin the Continuous Improvement programme.
+At the time of the original research, the service had recently undergone a shift to an outcome-based funding model, with three outcome measures for the service (customer satisfaction, career management and progression to jobs and learning).